fmhy/edit/.github/CONTRIBUTING.md

 ### Adding a Site

+For submitting new links, follow these steps:

+- Avoid opening pull requests.
+See [Link Testing](#link-testing) for more info.
-Before submitting a link, please [Search](https://redd.it/105xraz) to make sure it's not already added.
+- Before submitting a link, make sure it's not already added.
 The easiest way to do this is to check our [Single Page](https://api.fmhy.net/single-page) using `ctrl+f`.
+- Reach out via the feedback system, by opening an [Issue](https://github.com/fmhy/edit/issues), or join our [Discord](https://rentry.co/fmhy-invite).

-You can optionally include socials, tools, or any other additional info alongside the entry.
+- You can optionally include socials, tools, or any other additional info alongside the entry.

-Reach out via the feedback system on any page of the site, by opening an [Issue](https://github.com/fmhy/edit/issues), or join our [Discord](https://rentry.co/fmhy-invite).
-Avoid opening pull requests, as all additions have to first go through our testing process on Discord.

 **Don't submit any of the following:**

 - **🕹️ Emulators** - Already listed on the [Game Tech Wiki](https://emulation.gametechwiki.com/index.php/Main_Page).
 - **🌐 Web Browsers** - Already listed on [Comparison and Index Sites](/internet-tools#browser-tools).
 However, we accept privacy-based ones as well as normal Android browsers.
 - **🔻 Leeches** - Unless already listed on existing [Leech Lists](../downloadpiracyguide#leeches-debrid), don't submit these.